Full Throttle (1995 video game): Development

-Full Throttle employed several skilled voice acting professionals, such as Roy Conrad, Kath Soucie, Maurice LaMarche, Tress MacNeille, Hamilton Camp, Steven Jay Blum and Mark Hamill.
-Full Throttle was the first computer game to employ mostly SAG-registered professional voice actors instead of relying on in-house talent, and also featured a few pieces of licensed music.
+Full Throttle employed several voice acting professionals, such as Roy Conrad, Kath Soucie, Maurice LaMarche, Tress MacNeille, Hamilton Camp, Steven Jay Blum and Mark Hamill.
+Full Throttle was the first video game to employ mostly SAG-registered professional voice actors instead of relying on in-house talent, and featured a few pieces of licensed music.
 Schafer stated that Conrad's voice was a "huge part of making Ben Throttle a charming character".
 It was one of the few LucasArts games to use externally recorded music, courtesy of The Gone Jackals.
-Certain tracks from their album, Bone to Pick, were featured in the game.
+Certain tracks from their album Bone to Pick were featured.

 Release

 Full Throttle was released on May 19, 1995.
 At the time of its release, LucasArts adventure games were aiming to sell about 100,000 copies; Full Throttle broke that mark by selling over one million units.
-According to Edge, it was the very first LucasArts adventure to reach this number.
+According to Edge, it was the first LucasArts adventure to reach this number.